egeulgen/pathfindR/README.md

 `pathfindR` is a tool for pathway enrichment analysis via active subnetworks.
 The package also offers the option to cluster the enriched pathways and choose representative pathways.
 The method is described in detail in _Ulgen E, Ozisik O, Sezerman OU.
 2018. pathfindR: An R Package for Pathway Enrichment Analysis Utilizing Active Subnetworks. bioRxiv. [https://doi.org/10.1101/272450](https://doi.org/10.1101/272450)_

+## Wiki
+See [the pathfindR wiki](https://github.com/egeulgen/pathfindR/wiki) for detailed documentation.

 ## Installation

 From CRAN (release):